One of the most beautiful compensations in life is that no one can help another without helping himself.

 - Ralph Waldo Emerson

-Have you heard the story of these 2 lost souls shown in this picture?
+Have you heard the story of these 2 lost souls?
 We don’t bump into animal stories like this often, so we thought we’d share it.

 After losing his parents, this 3-year-old orangutan was so depressed he wouldn’t eat and didn’t respond to any medical treatments.
 The veterinarians thought he would surely die from his depression.

 At the same time, the zookeepers found an old sick dog on the grounds in the park at the zoo where the orangutan lived and took the dog to the animal treatment center.
 The dog arrived at the same time the orangutan was being treated.

 The 2 lost souls met, immediately bonded, and have been inseparable ever since.

 The orangutan found a new reason to live and each always tries his best to be a good companion to his newfound friend.
 They are together 24 x 7 in all their activities.